 Wireless Broadband and WiMax

 Ireland is adhering to outdated ICNIRP safety guidelines created in the 1990s, before WiFi was widely adopted.
 They do not reflect the current collective power, scope and uptake of wireless technology by 5 billion users.
-Who is monitoring and measuring the radiation levels of wifi in your home, school, etc.
+There is no monitoring and measuring the radiation levels of wifi or RF radiation in your home, school, etc.